UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 Kubectl is now configured to use the cluster.
 ```

 Minikube doesn't come with an Ingress bundled in [yet](https://github.com/kubernetes/minikube/issues/611).
 You should deploy an Ingress in minikube to expose your applications outiside of the virtual machine.
+The following sections describe how to do this.

+### Setting up minikube ingress

-### Deploy default http backend
+#### Deploy default http backend

 You should create a default http backend for Ingress.
 This is necessary so that Ingress can route unknown requests and display a 404 page.